ryankdwyer/exAudio/README.md

 # exAudio

-A cross platform audio player built in Electron. exAudio is capable of storing and playing a library of various audio files in an array of codecs, including:
+A cross platform audio player built in Electron.
+I have a large collection of lossless audio files, mostly in flac.
+I was unsatisfied with the current options available, so I built my own. exAudio is capable of storing and playing a library of various audio files in an array of codecs, including:

 1. flac
 2. alac